star1327p/Exam-Scores-PTT/README.md

 from PTT are more representative than if we had collected on our own, because almost anyone could get a PTT account and reply to the post.
 The majority of scores were reported in May 2015, and a few scores were reported in the following month or later.

 Data link: <https://www.ptt.cc/bbs/SENIORHIGH/M.1432729401.A.995.html>

-#### To-Do:

-1. Recheck everything one more time.

-2. Finally, publish this article to ResearchGate and generate a DOI.